Sign up to receive e-newsletters, discounts and promotions

 The unique tour follows the path of an ancient underground river.
 Enjoy the beauty of a natural cave without the long walks, stairs or steep climbs.
 The guided, all-riding tour is ideal for seniors, families with small children and physically challenged travelers.
 Group rates offered.

 From I-44, take Exit 77; follow Route 13 north 1.5 miles, follow the signs.
 Open year-round.

-Closed Thanksgiving Day, Christmas Eve & Christmas Day.
+Closed Thanksgiving Day, Christmas Eve and Christmas Day.
 Free App at www.bransonmap.mobi.
-Admission Charged, children under 6 free with parents.
+Admission Charged, children younger than six, free with parents.

 Go on a guided tour of this seven-level natural wonder, the possibly the oldest stop along historic Route 66.
 Tours are conducted along well-lighted walkways.
 Cavern tour takes one hour and twenty minutes, covering 1¼ miles.
 Meramec Caverns has been a tourist attraction since 1933.
 The cave is reputed to have been used by Jesse James and his gang as a hideout.

 Facilities include: gift shop; a sluice; picnic areas; a candy store.
 Also on-site (see separate listings): Meramec Caverns Restaurant; Meramec Caverns Motel; Meramec Caverns Campground; Cavern Canoe and Raft Rentals; Jesse James Wax Museum; and Caveman Zipline.

 Located off of I-44 at exit 230.
 Closed on Thanksgiving and Dec.
 25.